Skip to main content

 Recognize Staff

-Empathize with Staff
+Empathize With Staff

-Your staff needs to see that you are just as will as they are to do things like sweeping the floor, wiping noses, or changing diapers.
+Your staff needs to see that you are just as willing as they are to do things like sweeping the floor, wiping noses, or changing diapers.
 It is important for your staff to receive the message that you are not asking them to do anything that you would not be willing to do yourself, because you all are a team.

 A program culture and climate where staff morale is positive because they feel supported, nurtured and celebrated can also lead to a very effective and inexpensive recruitment tool, “word of mouth”.
 Listen as this director shares how staff morale can be a key strategy in recruiting for your program.